 In the first 8 hours of life it is crucial that puppies suckle regularly.
 This will help to ensure they get the colostrum from their mother’s milk.
 Colostrum provides antibodies and growth factors that help the immunity and development of puppies in the first weeks of life.

 A responsible breeder will ensure that all puppies visit a vet in the early days of life.
 The vet will check for birth defects and general well-being.
-Toward the end of this period it is a good idea to start worming treatments.
+Towards the end of this period it is a good idea to start worming treatments.

-The majority of a puppy's life in this first stage of growth is spent feeding or sleeping.
-This is vital to healthy development, and care should be taken to avoid disturbing the litter or the mother.
+The majority of a puppy’s life in this first stage of growth is spent feeding or sleeping.
+This is vital to healthy development, and care should be taken to avoid disturbing the litter or the bitch.

-Puppies' eyes begin to open five days after birth and toward the end of the second week the ears gradually begin to function.
+Puppies’ eyes begin to open five days after birth and towards the end of the second week the ears gradually begin to function.
 Both senses will be weak at first, but will improve as they progress into the transitional period (third week of life).

 While puppies will spend all their time within crawling distance of their mother during this period, regular and gentle handling by humans will help puppies cope with stress and human contact more effectively later in life.